US schools leaked 37.6 million records in 3,713 data breaches

 To log all of the data breaches across educational institutions, our team searched through industry resources, state data breach notification tools, and news sources.
 Using this data, we were able to collate an extensive list of data breaches dating back to 2005.

 Where possible the breach is assigned to the year in which it occurred.
 For example, a breach may have occurred in 2020 but may have only been disclosed in 2021.
-We would, therefore, allocate this to 2020’s figures as this is when the breach happened.
+We would, therefore, allocate this to 2020’s figures because this is when the breach happened.

 Some of the records included may be of employees at the facility.
 This is due to there being no breakdown between students and employees affected.
+Likewise, certain university hospitals/medical schools may include patient data alongside student data with no provided breakdown.

 A vast number of the school-related breaches affected an entire school district, rather than a single school.
 However, as it is often unclear exactly how many schools within the district have been affected, the breach is classed as a single one.